gloveboxes/PyCon-Hands-on-Lab/lab2-docker-debug/README.md

     ![iot hub connection string](resources/iot-hub-connection-string.png)

 1. Right mouse click the Dockerfile and select **Build Image**
-1. Give your docker build image a **unique name** - eg the first part of your email address, your nick name, something memorable.
-The name needs to be unique otherwise it will clash with others users.
+1. Give your docker build image a **unique name** - eg the first part of your email address, your nickname, something memorable.
+The name needs to be unique otherwise it will clash with other users.

     ![docker base image name](resources/docker-build-name.png)